ph8tel/get-my-youtube-data/README.md

 const getYouTubeData = require('get-my-youtube-data');
 ```
 * get comments and video for a specific user
 This is where you should start.
-It will crawl the youtube API and get all of the data you want.
+It will crawl the You Tube API and get all of the data you want.
 ```
 let allResults = await getYouTubeData.gimmeAll( <youtubeUserID>, <yourAPIkey>)